adi226/Intel-RealSense-Guide/README.md

 # Intel-RealSense-Guide
-Getting started with the Intel RealSense SDK and MATLAB
+Getting started with the Intel RealSense SDK in C++ and MATLAB